awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 ---------------------------------------
 ### Connecting to your F1 instance

 In this module you will start an EC2 F1 instance using the FPGA Developer AMI and connect to it using a remote desktop client.
-Once connected, you will download the lab files and confirm you can execute a simple application on F1.
+Once connected, you will download the workshop files and confirm you can execute a simple application on F1.

 For this event, each registered participant will be required to start an EC2 F1 instance, therefore, participants need to have experience with:
 - AWS account and launching EC2 instances